NuGet/docs.microsoft.com-nuget/docs/Tools/ps-ref-get-package.md

 # Lists the packages installed in the current solution
 Get-Package

+# Lists the packages installed in a project
+Get-Package -ProjectName MyProject

 # Lists packages available in the current package source
 Get-Package -ListAvailable

-# Lists all packages in the current source in pages of 20
+# Lists 30 packages at a time from the current source, and prompts to continue if more are available
-Get-Package -ListAvailable -PageSize 20
+Get-Package -ListAvailable -PageSize 30

 # Lists packages with the Ninject keyword in the current source, up to 50
 Get-Package -ListAvailable -Filter Ninject

 # Lists packages installed in the solution that have available updates
 Get-Package -Updates

+# Lists packages installed in a specific project that have available updates
+Get-Package -Updates -ProjectName MyProject
 ```